graphprotocol/rfcs/rfcs/0003-mutations.md

   I have not thought of a trustless solution to this, am curious if anyone has any ideas of how we could make this possible.

 - **Will The Graph Explorer support mutations?**
   We could have the explorer client-side application dynamically fetch and include mutation resolver modules.
 Configuring the resolvers module dynamically is problematic though.
-Maybe there are a few known config properties that the explorer client supports, and for all others it allows the user to input config values (if they're base types).
+Maybe there are a few known config properties that the explorer client supports, and for all others it allows the user to input config arguments (if they're base types).